 The JPM’s level of difficulty is inappropriate.
 Simple one-step JPMs, or a JPM that tests solely for recall or memorization, or a JPM which requires directly looking-up a single correct answer is likely LOD = 1 and too easy.
 Conversely, a JPM with over 30 steps or that takes in excess of 45 minutes to complete is likely LOD = 5 and too hard.

-The JPM lacks adequate initial conditions or lacks an adequate initiating cue.
+The JPM lacks adequate initial conditions, lacks an adequate initiating cue, or contains an inappropriate cue.

 The JPM lacks adequate evaluator cues to allow the examinee to complete the task.